 For titles from third countries, considerable time and costs should be expected.
 For the recognition of such a title, an independent judicial proceeding in Germany, ie, a proceeding after the original proceeding, is required.
 This will incur the typical lawyer's fees as well as court costs.
-In addition, costs are incurred for the translation of the judgment and further documentation in a foreign language.
-Depending on the court addressed, the recognition procedure will regularly require at least one year's time.
+In addition, there are costs for translating the judgment and further documentation in a foreign language.
+Depending on the court addressed, the recognition procedure will usually require at least one year.